Bat Guano

 Sadly, these colonies are at risk.
 This is due to not only the disturbance of the people collecting it - which is during the day when the bats are trying to sleep - but there is a new threat.

-Over the last few years, White Nose Syndrome is becoming very serious, and affects bats as they hibernate.
+Over the last few years, White Nose Syndrome caused by a fungus is becoming very serious, and affects bats as they hibernate.

 Some colonies have lost a high percentage of their members, and the fungus is spreading quickly from cave to cave - thanks to humans.